Multi Script

 is a very "strong" command.
 Keep in mind thatignore_midi

-will ignore all incoming events.If you just want to change the MIDI channel and/or any of the bytes, you can also use
+will ignore all incoming events.If you just want to change the MIDI channel and/or any of the MIDI bytes of incoming events, you can also use

 set_event_par()